 Bet365 have developed one of the most exciting features to hit the betting scene for years in the form of bet365 cash out.

 The cash out essentially allows punters to take a price for their bet before the completion of the market that they are betting on.
-This will allow you to take a guaranteed profit (or loss) before your market has been completed.
+This will allow you to take a profit or loss before your bet has been completed.

 My review of the bet365 cash out slider performance